Fraud Blocker

 Skip To The Answers You Need Most

-Does Home Insurance Cover Fallen Trees?
+Does Home Insurance Cover A Fallen Tree?

 Covered perils are typically things like damage caused by a wind or snowstorm.

-Auto Insurance for Fallen Trees
+Auto Insurance for Fallen Trees.

 • Your home;

-• Damage to its contents; and
+• damage to its contents; and

-• Any additional living expenses
+• any additional living expenses

 Does It Matter Why The Tree Fell?